elliottt/aoc/README.md

 ## Building

-This assumes a working C++20 compiler.
-On WSL with Ubuntu, I set the CC environment variable to `clang`.
+This assumes a version of clang with c++20 support.

 ## Running a solution